Valya Dudycz Lupescu

-Valya Dudycz Lupescu (also known as Valya Lupescu) is a Ukrainian American writer of magic realism and speculative fiction.
+Valya Dudycz Lupescu is a Ukrainian American writer of magic realism and speculative fiction.

 Background and personal life

 A second-generation Ukrainian American, Lupescu's writing reflects both her Ukrainian heritage and her American life.
 She holds an MFA in Writing from the School of the Art Institute of Chicago and a B.A. in English from DePaul University, Chicago.
 She has taught at DePaul University, Loyola University, and Columbia College in Chicago.
 Lupescu is the daughter of retired Illinois state senator Walter Dudycz.
 She is divorced and lives in Chicago, Illinois with her partner and writer, Stephen H. Segal and her three children.

 Works

 Lupescu's debut novel,The Silence of Trees, was published in 2010 by Wolfsword Press and was selected as a semifinalist in the 2008 Amazon Breakthrough Novel Award.
 Lupescu co-wrote two books of nonfiction with partner Segal, Geek Parenting: What Joffrey, Jor-El, Maleficent, and the McFlys Teach Us About Raising a Family, published in 2016 by Quirk Books, and Forking Good: An Unofficial Cookbook for Fans of The Good Place, published in 2019 by Quirk Books.

 Lupescu's graphic novel, Mother Christmas Volume 1: The Muse is the first in a trilogy that "reimagines the origin story of Santa Claus, based on the Mediterranean legend of St. Nicholas."

 Lupescu's short story, "Honey" was selected for the Year's Best Dark Fantasy and Horror 2019, edited by Paula Guran.
 Lupescu's poems were included in the Ukrainian American Poets Respond Anthology, published by Yara Arts Group and Poets of Queens in response to the 2022 Russian Invasion of Ukraine.

 Lupescu is also the founding editor of Conclave: A Journal of Character and occasionally teaches workshops around Chicago and online.
 Lupescu founded and works creatively with artists, writers, and musicians who are members of the Coop: Chicago Creative Collaborative Salon.